latentai/example-applications/classifiers/cpp_inference/README.md

 }
 ```

-If you are only targeting C++, you may not wish to install everything in those setup scripts.
-However, you may wish to use them for references.
+You may not need to install everything in those setup scripts if you are only targeting C++.
+However, you may wish to use the scripts for references.
 The critical dependencies for the C++ examples are listed below.